 Some of the potential OSHA requirements for permit-required confined spaces include:

-- Employer must develop and implement an extensive written program for the space
+- An employer must develop and implement an extensive written program for space

 - Barriers and shields

 - An employer must provide and train rescue service personnel

 - Entrants must wear harnesses with retrieval lines

 For more information about OSHA requirements for tunneling/permit-required confined spaces visit: https://www.osha.gov/Publications/osha3138.pdf

 Is There Liability for the Property Owner/Association Liability?

 If an OSHA permit is not pulled when required, the property owner/condominium association may be held liable for any injuries or deaths due to the negligence of not taking the necessary safety precautions by pulling an OSHA permit.